Microsoft Time Series Algorithm

-In SQL Server 2005, the Microsoft Time Series algorithm used a single algorithm, ARTxp.
-The ARTXp algorithm was optimized for short-term predictions, and therefore, predicted the next likely value in a series.
-Beginning in SQL Server 2008, the Microsoft Time Series algorithm uses both the ARTxp algorithm and a second algorithm, ARIMA.
-The ARIMA algorithm is optimized for long-term prediction.
-For a detailed explanation about the implementation of the ARTxp and ARIMA algorithms, see Microsoft Time Series Algorithm Technical Reference.
+In SQL Server 2005, the Microsoft Time Series algorithm used a single auto-regressive time series method, named ARTXP.
+The ARTXP algorithm was optimized for short-term predictions, and therefore, excelled at predicting the next likely value in a series.
+Beginning in SQL Server 2008, the Microsoft Time Series algorithm added a second algorithm, ARIMA, which was optimized for long-term prediction.
+For a detailed explanation about the implementation of the ARTXP and ARIMA algorithms, see Microsoft Time Series Algorithm Technical Reference.

 Use only ARIMA for long-term prediction.